Big Rock Forest Preserve

 Horses are allowed on designated equestrian trails.

 This preserve also includes a horseback riding area.
 Most horse trails are natural surface, mowed grass paths.
 Limestone screenings trails and asphalt bike trails are available in some of the preserves.
 These are multi-use trails shared with runners, bicyclists, dog walkers etc. Horse riders are required to stay on designated, forest preserve-maintained trails.
 Trail riding is not allowed in restricted natural areas, Illinois Nature Preserves, picnic areas or in farmed areas.
 To prevent trail damage during wet weather, trails may be temporarily closed.
 Individual forest preserves will post a sign at the entrance when horse trails are closed.
-Trails are currently OPEN for equestrian use at this preserve.
-Note: Even if the other equestrian trails are closed, the limestone Lake Loop Trail remains open for riding, during preserve hours.
+Trails are currently CLOSED for equestrian use at this preserve.

 - Horseback Riding